-In prior years, the general fund was used to liquidate compensated absences and claims and judgments.
+In prior years the general fund and the compensated absences fund was used to liquidate compensated absences and claims and judgments.

 General Obligation Bonds - The District issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the District.
-General obligation bonds outstanding as of June 30, 2017 were as follows:
+General obligation bonds outstanding as of June 30, 2018 were as follows: